SeanKilleen/seankilleen.github.io/_posts/2020-06-08-thoughts-on-the-net-foundations-revised-election-process.md

 * Current board chosen requirements (that would, presumably, favor the current board)
 * Voting per seat vs the top candidates winning the seats.
 * A desire to filter down to 3 candidates per seat.
 Why?
 If an expression is the will of the membership, why filter down so quickly?
+* The Foundation's members didn't vote on it.
+The first ever elected board changed the rules without membership involvement.
+I'm not sure that's the precedent we want to be setting.